2012 – A Year in Review: How Do You Think?

 - Are you a Hedgehog or a Fox?
 (2010)

-It’s interesting to me that this list includes the very foundational issues that have driven me in my quest.
-And each was posted with great personal satisfaction.
-This encompassing cross section of my work is, in fact, a good starting point for those who are new to my blog.
-There are several popular 2011 posts that ranked outside the top ten but ranked highly relative to other posts published in 2011.
+Again this year, the top ten articles represent the foundational issues that have driven me in my quest to understand how people think.
+This cross section of my work is, in fact, a good starting point for those who are new to my blog.
+There are several other 2012 posts that ranked outside the top ten; regardless, I believe they are important.
 These other posts include:

 The bottom line: